 Three goals to internal employee brand advocacy

-I recommend taking a three-goal strategy to achieving employee engagement.
+I recommend taking a three-goal strategy to achieve employee engagement.
 Each strategic goal includes the corresponding hubEngage tactics for execution.

-You’ll want to blend these three goals with employee app techology, to reach employees better and faster than before via their mobile devices using content specific tools like audience segmentation, geolocation relevancy, and in-app behavioral feedback.
+You’ll want to blend these three goals with employee app technology, to reach employees better and faster than before via their mobile devices using content-specific tools like audience segmentation, geolocation relevancy, and in-app behavioral feedback.
 How?
 Read on…

-Let’s look at the main platform architecture features you should look for when getting ready to plan an employee app for 2017:
+Let’s look at the main platform architecture features you should look for when getting ready to plan an employee app:

 - Branded Native Apps (iOS and Android)